Darkwulf183/Marlin-2.X.X-ALL-UI-Standart-Color-LVGL-SKR1.4-Turbo/README.md

 //#define WITH_DOUBLE_Z
 //#define WITH_Z_ALIGN      //Comment this out if you not use Z Auto Align (RN)

+// Z Auto Align Info:
+// #define WITH_Z_ALIGN activates the Z Auto Align option.
+This option offers the possibility to align the table automatically via the Z probe.
+The table is aligned in several steps.
+// This ensures consistent results without having to turn the Z spindle by hand.

 ```

 # Marlin 3D Printer Firmware